 Let's imagine two metal balls of which one is charged

 - What will happen if they are connected by

 - A metallic object?

-- Some charge is transferred.
+- Some charge is transferred through this object.

 - These objects are called conductors of electricity.

-- A wooden object?
+- An wooden object?

 - No charge is transferred

 - These objects are called nonconductors or insulators.